Boost Spiking Defined

 Turbosmart Manual Boost Controller Range

 The Turbosmart manual boost controller range has an inbuilt gate system which is set at 3 PSI.
-This means that below 3 PSI, the controller will clamp the signal to the wastegate, keeping it closed.
-If an undesirable boost spike occurs, removing the gate system by removing the ball and spring can eliminate the spike.
+Meaning that below 3 PSI, the controller will clamp the signal to the wastegate, keeping it closed.
+Furthermore, if an undesirable boost spike occurs, removing the gate system by removing the ball and spring can eliminate the spike.

 Note: This modification is only required in a minimal number of applications.